SAP-samples/btp-s4hana-buildcode-rap-buildapps/documentation/rap/tables/README.md

   ![Object data](img/03-table-data.png)

-5. On the next screen select your transport (if applicable) and choose **Finish**.
+5. Select your transport (if applicable) and choose **Finish**.

-6. Replace the code of the table with the one below
+6. Replace the code of the table with the one below:

 ~~~abap
 @EndUserText.label : 'Business Partners'